sdgilley/content-maintenance/README.md

 The set of scripts here help us monitor the code repos for code changes that could break our docs build.

-Once code is referenced in a doc, the following activities can break the build:
+Once code from a code repo is referenced in a doc, the following activities in the code repo can break the build:

 1. The referenced file is deleted
 1. The referenced file is renamed